 Over Sand Vehicle (OSV) Zones

 The Maryland (MD) District and Virginia (VA) District OSV Zones are currently open.
-OSV permits may be purchased at the walk-up OSV sales windows at the Ranger Station (MD) and the Toms Cove Visitor Center (VA).
+OSV permits may be purchased at the walk-up OSV sales window at the Ranger Station (MD) and at the Toms Cove Visitor Center (VA).
 See our OSV page for more information.
 We appreciate your patience during this time.

 Roads and Parking Lots

 Parking lots in both MD & VA Districts fill up quickly on summer weekends.
 Expect a wait if you are coming between the hours of 11 am - 2 pm.
+Visitors and wildlife use the roads and parking lots.
+They don't always look both ways before crossing.
+Reduce speed on roads and in parking lots to protect yourself, other visitors and wildlife.

 Maryland District - Parking lots are open.